betaflight/betaflight.com/docs/wiki/archive/Magnetometer-v4-6.md

 Calibration values should not need to change much from flying area to area, within your local district.
 They may require updating or checking in areas of high magnetism or very variable local field strength.

-:::note:
+:::note
-Calibration itself DOES NOT check that the orientation of the sensor is correct!
+Calibration itself **DOES NOT** check that the orientation of the sensor is correct!
 :::

-### Calibration using the 'calibrate Magnetometer` button in Configurator.
+### Calibration Using the 'Calibrate Magnetometer` Button in Configurator.

 This method is the quickest and easiest way to calibrate the sensor.
 It's best to do several runs and to check that the values you get are consistent.